Virginia Landlord Tenant Laws

 Permitted Times of Entry: Reasonable

-Notice for Lease Violation: 30 days to comply or quit
+Notice for Non-Remediable Lease Violation: 30-day quit notice

 Virginia Landlord-Tenant Law